How to Make Cupcakes Rise Perfectly

-Self-rising flour already contains baking powder, so if substituting self-rising flour, make sure you adjust or omit the baking powder in the recipe.
+Self-rising flour already contains baking powder, so if you are substituting self-rising flour, make sure you adjust or omit the baking powder in the recipe.

 If you’ve followed the recipe to a tee, the most common mistake resulting in flat, sunken cupcakes is overmixing.

 Your cupcakes may look deliciously fluffy as they rise in the oven, but once you remove them from the heat, they will soon deflate into a dense, flattened mess.

 If using an electric or stand mixer, one-and-a-half to two minutes of mixing is ideal.

 There are a few reasons why your cupcakes peak in the middle.
 This could be due to the butter or the oven temperature.

-To make the perfect cupcakes, your butter needs to be soft enough that you can squidge it.
+To make the perfect cupcakes, your butter needs to be soft enough that you can squeeze it.
 This way, you can mix it well with the rest of the ingredients.

-If your cupcakes have come out super short with a volcano like peak in the middle, your butter is probably too hard and hasn’t been mixed in properly with the rest of your batter.
+If your cupcakes have come out super short with a volcano like peak in the middle, your butter was probably too hard and hasn’t been mixed in properly with the rest of your batter.

-When you don’t mix your butter in properly with the rest of the ingredients, you are essentially just mixing sugar, eggs and flour.
+When you don’t mix your butter in properly with the rest of the ingredients, you are essentially just mixing up some sugar, eggs and flour.

 Another reason that your cupcakes might be peaking in the middle is the oven temperature.
 Cupcakes are usually baked at 170C/350F.